nahidfrahaman/quizard/README.md

 ### Live website link [Quizard] (https://inquisitive-croissant-186392.netlify.app/home)
 ## Discription
  *  THis site have four routes , Home , Quiz , Statistics ,Blog
- *  THis site have four routes , Home , Quiz , Statistics ,Blog
+ *   Home page have Header , topics

-*Features
- THis site have four routes , Home , Quiz , Statistics ,Blog Home page have Header , topics quiz is for practice statistics for a simple chart showing about quiz number data blog page is for 3 qus answer
+ *   quiz page for quiz test
+ *  blog page for qus and answer
+ *  statistics for simple rechart for showing the total number of quiz
- ***That componnet i used
+ ## That componnet i used
+ * Tailwind css
- Tailwind css
+ * Tailwind css
- daisy ui libery
+ * daisy ui libery
- kitwint
+ * kitwint

- ***speciallity
+ ## speciallity
- sweet alert 2 used for good lokking messge react tost
+ * sweet alert 2 used for good lokking messge
+ * react tost